Babyz

-Babyz is a computer game in which one can play with and take care of a group of babies who live in a virtual house on the computer.
-The game was released in 1999 by The Learning Company and developed by PF Magic.
+Babyz: Your Virtual Bundle of Joy is a computer game in which one can play with and take care of a group of babies who live in a virtual house on the computer.
+The game was released in 1999 by The Learning Company and developed by PF.Magic.

 Gameplay

-Babyz runs on top of the Petz 3 game engine, adding additional AI and voice recognition.
 Players can teach their Babyz how to talk, how to play with objects, and how to walk.
 Babyz can form relationships with other babyz that can result in sibling rivalries or friendships.
-At release, there were 15 babyz you could adopt and care for, as well as various toys that babyz could interact with.
+At release, there were 15 babyz the players could adopt and care for, as well as various toys that babyz could interact with.
 There are different rooms to explore and numerous clothing items.
 Babyz reused some of the Petz toyz and had a similar home setting for its play scenes.

-Third-party content

-A Babyz Community launched on the official site, which has since been shut down.
-The website offered adoptions and discussions.
-It was discovered that one could hex edit the babyz to introduce new features, called "hexies" or "hexed babyz".
-These were available on fan websites alongside other custom content.

-Babyz was originally made for the Windows 95/98 Platform, however with the creation of a patch by Nicholas Sherlock, the game can be played on modern Windows.
-Sherlock's patch, called "Petz A" as it was intended for both Petz and Babyz, made the game run much smoother, with the ability to control many aspects of the game that users originally could not.
+Development

+PF Magic, built Babyz on the existing engine used for the Catz and Dogz games, using many of the systems of those games.
+The voice recognition in the game was provided by IBM's ViaVoice.

+Reception

+Nnedi Okorafor felt that while the game its self was "cute and innocent", the concept of the game—and how it seemed to treat babies like pets—was off-putting.